bfitz1/freecodecamp-solutions/scientific-computing-with-python/password-generator/README.md

 # Password Generator

 A part of freeCodeCamp's *Scientific Computing with Python* course.
+Python also has a regular expression module.
+Well, hot dog!